anupmajumder/anupmajumder.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I received my Bachelor of Science (B.Sc.) and Master of Science (M.S.) degrees from the Department of Computer Science and Engineering (CSE), Jahangirnagar University (JU), Dhaka, Bangladesh.
-I am currently working as a Lecturer in the department of Computer Science and Engineering at Bangabandhu Sheikh Mujibur Rahman University (BSMRU), Kishoreganj, Bangladesh.
-Before joining BSMRU, I worked as a Lecturer (Senior Scale) in the Computer Science and Engineering Department, Daffodil International University (DIU), Dhaka.
-I published a significant number of research papers in international conferences and journals with more than 700 citations (According to Google Scholar).
+I received his B.Sc.
+(Honors) and M.Sc. in Computer Science and Engineering from Jahangirnagar University, Dhaka, Bangladesh in 2014 and 2015 respectively.
+Currently, he is working as an Assistant Professor in the Department of Computer Science and Engineering, Jahanginagar University, Savar, Dhaka-1342, Bangladesh.
+Previously, he worked as a Lecturer in the Department of Computer Science and Engineering, Daffodil International University, Dhaka, Bangladesh, and as a Lecturer at the Institute of Information Technology, Noakhali Science and Technology University, Noakhali, Noakhali-3814, Bangladesh.
+His research interest is Artificial Intelligence, Computer Vision specificly Machine Learning and Expert System, and Data Mining.
+I published a significant number of research papers in international conferences and journals with more than 620 citations (According to Google Scholar).

 {style="text-align: justify;"}